2019-10-22

 Black Lists:

 Blacklists allow you to add your own bad domains to the pi-hole, even if the pi-hole's adlists are not blocking the traffic.
-I manually added the following to my Pi-hole Black List -- especially the Email tracking addresses.
+I manually add the following to my Pi-hole Black List -- especially Email tracking addresses.

 These are addresses I have discovered and they were not on the Pi's official lists (as of 2019.10).
 Some sites are now on the Pi-block lists.
 It does not hurt to explicitly add them.